RillingDev/lightdash/README.md

 arrDifference([1, 2, 3], [1, 3]);
 ```

-If you use lightdash directly in the browser, use the exposed `_l` variable
+If you use lightdash directly in the browser, use the exposed `_l` namespace.

 ```typescript
 _l.arrDifference([1, 2, 3], [1, 3]);